azukitiger/vrc-avatar-system/README.md

 **Setup Instructions:**

-- Attach the prefab through a **VRCFury Armature Link** to any object where the sound must come from.
+- Attach the *Bell Sound* game object with a **VRCFury Armature Link** to the game object the sound must origin from.
 - A **Physbone Component** is included in the prefab as a sample; override it or create your own as needed.
 - A **Chest Collider** is included by default; remove it if not required.